MyAppBuilderApps/FrontEndBuilderiOS/README.md

  }, "ImageCompress", "imageCompress", ["57", "57", "image", image, "http://build.myappbuilder.com/api/buttons.json?", "post", {api_key:appKey,title:$scope.buttoncreate.title}])

+This cordova plugin is used to compress the selected image to desired width and height.

 API For User to Create Buttons(Image is not selected):

  **http://build.myappbuilder.com/api/buttons/via_url.json**